sejalkailashyadav/KinderDash/README.md

-# 🎓 Center Management ERP – KinderDash | Laravel App for MultiCenter
+# 🎓 Center Management ERP – KinderDash | Laravel App for MultiCenters

 A full-featured, **role-based education ERP** built in Laravel for organizations managing multiple preschool centers.
 This system allows seamless control over centers, classes, child records, and fee reporting — all within a centralized dashboard.